 Previously, Connor earned a B.A. in Creative Writing from the University of Wisconsin-Madison.
 He then bummed around the world for a couple of years and had adventures, many of which turned out to be more fun to write about than they technically were to have.
 For example, he once was mugged in Mongolia.
 Today, Connor is working on a book that applies the cognitive and evolutionary sciences of religion to contemporary political quandaries.
 He likes climbing mountains in Colorado.
 Connor’s spirit animal is William James.

 John ZuHone grew up on a farm in east central Illinois where the night sky was very dark, and early on developed a passion for astronomy.
 His parents indulged his interests with a small telescope and a Commodore 64 personal computer at age six.
-Today, John is a postdoctoral research associate in astrophysics at the Massachusetts Institute of Technology, and uses some of the world’s fastest supercomputers to simulate collisions between clusters of galaxies, the most energetic events in the universe since the Big Bang.
+Today, John is an astrophysicist at the Harvard-Smithsonian Center for Astrophysics in Cambridge, Massachusetts.
+He serves on the operations team for the Chandra X-ray Observatory, and uses some of the world’s fastest supercomputers to simulate collisions between clusters of galaxies, the most energetic events in the universe since the Big Bang.